aws-samples/eks-workshop/content/intermediate/250_cloudwatch_container_insights/installwordpress.md

-![alt text](/images/ekscwci/lboutput.png "LB Output") *Your LoadBalncer name will vary, so don’t use the one in the example.*
+![alt text](/images/ekscwci/lboutput.png "LB Output") *Your LoadBalancer name will vary, so don’t use the one in the example.*